gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 I saved out the image as a GIF (another external tool provides this capability) and loaded it into DeBabelizer, or sometimes Photoshop 3.0.
 Here I resized using simple sampling to 990px square from the original size of 330px square.

-Finally, I copied the file to BasiliskII emulator File Sharing drive at which point it became accessible in Files on the iPad, and from here I sent it to my iPhone via AirDrop, after which I added the image to a tweet and hit send!
+Finally, I copied the file to BasiliskII emulator File Sharing drive at which point it became accessible in Files in iPadOS, and from here I sent it to my iPhone via AirDrop, after which I added the image to a tweet and hit send!

 Job done.